SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/sigfox-troubleshooting.md

 #### No Sigfox provider settings are found

 This warning message shows up when there are no credentials set up for the Sigfox account.
+To resolve this click on **Settings** to navigate to administration app where credentials are configured.

 <img src="/images/device-protocols/sigfox/sigfox-troubleshooting-registration.png" alt="Device registration failure without credentials" style="max-width: 100%">
 <br>

-To resolve this, refer to [Configure Sigfox credentials](#connectivity-sigfox).

 #### No device protocols configured

 This warning message shows up when no Sigfox device protocol exists to be used for device registration.
+To resolve this, click on **Device protocols** to navigate to device protocols page where protocols are configured.

 <img src="/images/device-protocols/sigfox/sigfox-troubleshooting-device-type-error.png" alt="No device protocol given for Sigfox" style="max-width: 100%">

-To resolve this, configure at least one device protocol in the [Device database](/users-guide/device-management/#managing-device-types).

 ### Issues with alarm provisioning